Stillpoint-Software/hyperbee.migrations/README.md

 }
 ```

-To run the migrations from an ASP.NET Core app.
+For simple applications migrations can be run from an ASP.NET Core app.

 ```c#
 // In Startup.cs